-The welcome screen of a restaurant app features the complex and realistic 3D animation to engage users from the first seconds of interaction
+The welcome screen of a restaurant app features complex and realistic 3D animation to engage users from the first seconds of interaction

 Full-Screen Background Visuals

 Another trend winning more and more positions on a wide variety of websites is full-screen background images.
 These can be all types of visuals: photos, illustrations, abstract compositions or specially rendered visualizations.
 The approach makes the screens visually and emotionally appealing as well as informative, as the image instantly captures users’ attention much faster this way.
 Also, it supports the feeling of the integrity of all the layout elements.
-However, it requires much skill and effort to find the right contrast and hierarchy of elements and integrate the navigation and text content properly so that the page wouldn’t turn into the illegible mess.
+However, it requires much skill and effort to find the right contrast and hierarchy of elements and integrate the navigation and text content properly so that the page wouldn’t turn into an illegible mess.

-The model portfolio page uses her full-screen photo as a basis of the layout, the navigation and text information are harmonically put on it and don’t spoil the impression from the photograph.
+The model portfolio page uses her full-screen photo as a basis of the layout; the navigation and text information are harmonically put on it and don’t spoil the impression from the photograph.

 The website of the company selling hot-air balloon rides uses full-screen theme images as an impressive and catchy background and adds dynamic and the feeling of flight with slight unobtrusive animation.

 The landing page for the mail management app features the beautiful full-screen illustration with the copy content and call-to-action button elegantly integrated into it